Synonyms: Fortasyn Connect

 Souvenaid is taken as a 125-ml breakfast drink.
 In clinical trials, it is being compared with a placebo of equal calories.

-In 2006, the first multicenter RCT, a 12-week study conducted in the Netherlands with 212 people with early AD, was reported to have yielded an efficacy signal on one delayed verbal memory test but not on the ADAS-cog 13 (see 2008 conference news).
+In 2006, the first multicenter RCT, a 12-week study conducted in the Netherlands with 212 people with early AD was reported to have yielded an efficacy signal on one delayed verbal memory test but not on the ADAS-cog 13 (Aug 2008 conference news).

-In 2009, the LipiDiDiet Trial began enrolling 300 people with prodromal Alzheimer's who do not take other AD medications for a two-year trial, with open-label extensions.
-The primary outcome is the NTB, and secondary outcomes include progression to dementia, as well as other cognitive and functional measures, blood markers, and brain atrophy.
-This trial has been completed but not yet published.
+In 2009, the LipiDiDiet Trial began enrolling 300 people with prodromal Alzheimer's who do not take other AD medications for a two-year trial, with up to four additional years of optional, blinded extensions.
+The primary outcome was the NTB, and secondary outcomes included progression to dementia, other cognitive and functional measures, blood markers, and brain atrophy.
+This trial ran at sites in Finland, Germany, the Netherlands, and Sweden.
+It was completed in early 2019.

-Souvenaid has also been reported to reduce behavioral symptoms in a small, three-month crossover trial of frontotemporal dementia (see Pardini et al., 2015).
+Souvenaid has also been reported to reduce behavioral symptoms in a small, three-month crossover trial of frontotemporal dementia (Pardini et al., 2015).

 - Chicago: Phase 2 News—Therapeutic Breakfast Food?